Optimizing Large Model Training through Overlapped Activation Recomputation: Related Work

 \section{Related Work}

-\textbf{Recomputation, swapping and compression techniques.} Prior wrok uses data recomputation to extend the limited capacity of GPU memory~\cite{checkpointing-arxiv16,checkmate19,activation-recomputation-MLsys23,Deepspeed-Checkpointing}. \pname{} follows this way but can further reduce computational overhead by overlapping recomputation with communication.
+\textbf{Recomputation, swapping and compression techniques.} Prior work uses data recomputation to extend the limited capacity of GPU memory~\cite{checkpointing-arxiv16,checkmate19,activation-recomputation-MLsys23,Deepspeed-Checkpointing,AdaPipe}. \pname{} follows this way but can further reduce computational overhead by overlapping recomputation with communication.
 Data swapping~\cite{VDNN-MICRO16, MoDNN-DATE18, CSwap,Swapadvisor-ASPLOS20, FlashNeuron-FAST21, Behemoth-FAST21} and their combination with recomputation~\cite{SuperNeurons-PPoPP18,Layup,Capuchin-ASPLOS20,AutoTM-ASPLOS20,HOME-TC23} can be also leveraged to minimize GPU memory footprint.
 These techniques complement to our approach.
 Compression techniques are widely used to eliminate data redundancy during DNN training~\cite{CSwap,CSWAP+-TPDS22,GIST-ISCA18,yang2021auto}, but they may compromise model accuracy.
-In comparison, \pname{} reduces memory footprint through full precision recomputation without accuracy drops.

 \textbf{Data parallelism, tensor parallelism, and pipeline parallelism.} DP partitions input samples among different workers~\cite{PyTorch,Tensorflow-OSDI16,zico,activation-recomputation-MLsys23}.
-To support large model training, some works rely on memory deduplication~\cite{Zero-SC20} and data swapping~\cite{ZeRO-Offload-ATC21,Zero-infinity-SC21}.
 However, as the size of the model grows, these approaches will suffer from communication bottlenecks~\cite{MPress-HPCA23,Merak-TPDS23}.
 TP splits model weight matrices and assign them to different devices~\cite{Whale-ATC22,PTD-P-SC21,Megatron-Arxiv19,Gpipe-NIPS19,DAPPLE-PPoPP21,Pipedream}.
 PP partitions a model into sub-modules to multiple GPUs and transfer the output of each module to the next device~\cite{Gpipe-NIPS19,DAPPLE-PPoPP21,Megatron-Arxiv19,Chimera-SC21,Pipedream,Pipedram-2-PMLR21}.
-Existing works also consider evenly partitioning models to achieve the computation balance ~\cite{Pipedream,PTD-P-SC21,pp-nips20,deepspeed-Github}.
-However, these approaches do not consider recomputation, resulting in sub-optimal performance.
+Existing works also consider evenly partitioning models to achieve the computation balance ~\cite{Pipedream,PTD-P-SC21,pp-nips20,deepspeed-Github}. \fast{However, Lynx considers the impact of recomputation on performance when partitioning the model into different stages, whereas other approaches do not.}